 In relation to Section 79C(1)(a)(v), a coastal zone management plan does not apply to the land.
-Additionally, a draft Coastal Zone Management Plan ("CZMP") was prepared by Byron Shire Council for that part of the coastline that is a beach from south of Tyagarah Nature Reserve to Cape Byron (which includes Belongil Beach) and submitted to the Minister under Section 55G of the Coastal Proection Act 1979.
-That draft is with the Minister and provides for a rock wall along Belongil Beach.
+Additionally, although a draft Coastal Zone Management Plan ("CZMP") was prepared by Byron Shire Council for that part of the coastline that is a beach from south of Tyagarah Nature Reserve to Cape Byron (which includes Belongil Beach) and submitted to the Minister under Section 55G of the Coastal Protection Act 1979, that draft CZMP was not certified by the Minister and was instead returned to Council in 2011.
+The Council has now asked the Minister not to consider the CZMP which it submitted in 2016.